-Student placed on a leave greater than 180 days will be withdrawn from their coursework and must repeat the semester or year based on direction from Student Progress Committee and/or the Associate Dean for Student Affairs.
+Students placed on a leave that is greater than 180 days will be withdrawn from their coursework and must repeat the semester or year.
 Students granted a leave of absence must follow the checkout process detailed in the Catalog under the Withdrawal policies.
 Student will be reported to the U.S. Department of Education through the National Student Loan Data System (NSLDS) as withdrawn.

-Leaves have a significant impact on a student's federal financial aid status.
-Please contact The Office of Financial Aid regarding the implication related to your leave of absence.
+The student will be required to meet with the Office of Financial Aid regarding the implications related to their Leave of Absence.

-Students approved for a leave of absence will retain their Noorda-COM email account and have access to eNCOMpass, but all other access to electronic services will be suspended until such a time that the student is officially reinstated to active status.
+Students approved for a Leave of Absence will retain their Noorda-COM email account, but all other access to electronic services will be suspended until such a time that the student is officially reinstated to active status.

-Students on a leave of absence must check-in every thirty (30) days with the Associate Dean for Student Affairs, and/or his/her designee, during the period of leave.
+Students on a Leave of Absence must check-in as agreed upon with the Associate Dean for Student Affairs, and/or his/her designee, during the period of leave.
 Students must request reinstatement in writing to the Associate Dean for Student Affairs thirty (30) days prior to their scheduled return.